Last Updated on September 24, 2022

 According to CDC, cooked produce is the safest to consume.
 The second safest is produce that has been thoroughly washed.

 For fresh green beans, you can minimize the risk of getting food-borne illnesses by washing the vegetables under running water.
-Green beans’ skin or peel might have pathogens that can penetrate when you cut them, so be sure to wash well. (source: CDC).
+Their skin or peel might have pathogens that can penetrate when you cut them, so be sure to wash well. (source: CDC).

 Rub them thoroughly under running water with your hands.
 This also helps eliminate pests, dirt, or pesticides that could be present (source: CSU Extension).
 For more on this, see our guide to washing veg.

-We recommend removing the stem and string only when you are about to use the green beans.
+We recommend removing the stem and string only when you are about to use them.
 Dry them well afterward with a clean towel.

 Frozen green beans are either cut or whole.
 According to USDA, these are the different types of packed frozen beans: